imrankhan17/imrankhan17.github.io/pages/Solving the secretary problem with Python.md

 The optimal solution is to reject the first `n/e` applicants (e ~ [2.718](https://en.wikipedia.org/wiki/E_(mathematical_constant))) and choose the first candidate who is better than the best candidate from the `n/e` rejected candidates.
 If there is no candidate who is better then choose the last candidate.

 For our n candidates we reject the first `int(round(n/np.e))` candidates.
-The best candidates from this list will be the minimum value (since lower is better).
+The best candidate from this list will be the minimum value (since lower is better).

 ```python
 stop = int(round(n/np.e))